MeganAlbee/MeganAlbee/README.md

   - Storytelling with Data

-👀 Looking for a job in data science & analytics!

 💎 Treasures: Gaming PC, my Bernese Mountain Dog: Paddington

 ❤️ Fun fact: I produced a short film that premiered at the International Film Festival in San Luis Obispo CA.